adamsilver/fdpb/05-an-inbox.md

 Other browsers are more forgiving of such techniques—most won't fire the `onchange` event (and thus submit the form) until the user presses <kbd>Space</kbd> or <kbd>Enter</kbd>.
 But as not all browsers are alike or implement the specification consistently.
 Ignoring people who use one of the “bad” browsers, doesn't make the problem any less real for them.

 The other problem with using a select box, is that it's always collapsed, even when there's enough space to lay out the options.
 One solution is to create a completely different component for big screens using Javascript.
-This is known as adaptive design[^adaptive].
+This is known as adaptive design[^].

 ### Adaptive Design Versus Responsive Design